Delhi govt announces 7-day mandatory institutional quarantine for those arriving from UK | Business

-Travellers coming to Delhi from the United Kingdom will have to undergo a seven-day institutional quarantine even if they test negative for COVID-19, Chief Minister Arvind Kerjiwal announced on Friday, tightening protocols to ''protect Delhiites'' from the new UK variant of SARS-CoV-2.
+Travellers coming to Delhi from the United Kingdom will have to undergo a seven-day institutional quarantine even if they test negative for COVID-19, Chief Minister Arvind Kerjiwal announced on Friday, tightening protocols to ''protect Delhiites'' from the new UK variant of the coronavirus.

 After completion of the institutional quarantine, such passengers will have to go under home-quarantine for another seven days which will be ensured through ''strict surveillance'' by district authorities.